gchure/phd/src/chapter_06/section_05_methods.md

 and placed onto a glass bottom petri dish and imaged in the same conditions as described previously.

-&nbsp; &nbsp; &nbsp;Images were taken of six biological replicates of MLG910 and were processed identically to those in the osmotic shock experiments.
+Images were taken of six biological replicates of MLG910 and were processed identically to those in the osmotic shock experiments.
 A calibration factor between the average cell fluorescence level and mean MscL copy number was then computed.
 We assumed that all measured fluorescence